© Malia Gillette

 There's a system by which I drink by.
 The first one I always sip for the longest.
 If I need an immediate buzz I order a shot and then a beer.
 Sometimes I'll order a stranger a beer just to give the illusion I have money.
 From then on I'm typically broke, but I'll either have found someone interested in me, found someone who caught onto my generosity or just straight up ask someone for a drink.
 By the time I'm asking someone point blank for a drink I’ve turned into a full on sideshow of dance moves and they are feeding me like a slot machine.
 I'm encouraging them to join in on my monkey dance cause the drunker they get the more they forget they're buying for two.

 I'm surrounded by blonde guys, the first I've seen of their kind in Oregon, looking like the Hampton's of the Pacific Northwest.
 These guys are predictably focused on the youngest and thinnest girls of the dancing cyst that is developing.
-None of them are into me, I'm almost forty, a relevant and sexy milf-like forty mind you.
+None of them are into me, I'm almost forty, a relevant and sexy milf-like forty, but still over-that-hill.
 I'm dancing with my drink up taking occasional sips when I feel a hand clasp around my other dangling wrist.
 The force pulls me back from the crowd, turns me to him and to my wet pussy surprise he is tall, has a great smile and the perfect combination of boy and man that I seem to like.
 He's also one of the only non-blonde's with brown hair and brown eyes.
 The punk band gets louder and the instant chemistry we’re communicating through our unbreakable smiles allows us to feel good touching each other, grabbing each other, dancing close and looking one another in the eye.
 We dance through two songs before he leans down to ask my name.
 After another song we take to the bar stools.
-I can see Diamond down a few feet from me and he's got an absent look in his eye that I've only seen with drunk Native's and people with liver problems.
+I can see Diamond down a few feet from me and he's got an absent look in his eye that I've only seen with drunk Natives and people with liver problems.
 A look that seems to say, ‘my soul has left and is on a bathroom floor in middle earth.’”

 I pull the guy’s face close to mine and whisper in his ear, “usually I'm trying to use my charm and wit to convince people to buy me drinks, do you think we could just bypass that and you could just get me one?”